 Real Estate Agents

 Real estate brokerages and their agents have access to the largest body of property for sale, and that includes raw land.
-In fact, according to the National Association of Realtors, only 8% of real estate sales are for sale by owner, meaning that more land is listed through real estate agencies than anywhere else.
+In fact, according to the NAR, only 8% of real estate sales are for sale by owner, meaning that more land is listed through real estate agencies than anywhere else.
 Every real estate office has access to one or more Multiple Listing Services (MLS) that contain all the properties for sale by the various agencies that belong to that MLS.